-Capital gains are included in the tax base and are subject to CIT.
+Capital gains realized on the disposal of shares are included in the tax base and are subject to CIT.
 However, under certain conditions (i.e. if the taxpayer holds at least 8% of the share capital for a minimum period of 6 months and employs one employee on a full time basis), 47.5% of the capital gain may be exempt from taxation.
-Fifty percent (50%) of capital losses are treated as non-deductible expenses, if realized from the alienation of shares and if the abovementioned conditions are met.
+Fifty percent (50%) of capital losses are treated as non-deductible expenses, if realized from the alienation of shares and if the above-mentioned conditions are met.